Creatives and collections

-The open call for the recruitment of three creatives will be open at the end of January, and will be available on the websites of Het Nieuwe Instituut and Sound and Vision.
-The selected makers will use the open, reusable collections of Het Nieuwe Instituut and Sound and Vision for half a year to research, experiment and create new work.
+The open call for the recruitment of three creatives will be open at the end of January, and will be available on the websites of Het Nieuwe Instituut and Sound & Vision.
+The selected makers will use the open, reusable collections of Het Nieuwe Instituut and Sound & Vision for half a year to research, experiment and create new work.
 They will be supported during this period by experts from the two institutes and professionals from the field.

 Archive interpretations in Het Nieuwe Instituut

 Het Nieuwe Instituut manages one of the largest architectural archives in the world.
 Like all other archives, this Rijks Collection for Dutch Architecture and Urban Planning only really comes to life when the stored material is examined, interpreted and shared with the public.
 Since 2014, Het Nieuwe Instituut has involved designers, artists and researchers in the development of their own collection - for example through assignments in the New Archive Interpretations series - and encourages them to discuss the role of an archive in their work.